-Periodically, the individual accounts, donations receivable and pledge balances are reviewed and evaluated as to their collectability, and a provision for doubtful accounts is estimated based on the amounts Panthera expects to collect on the receivable balance.
+Periodically, the individual accounts, contributions and grant receivables and pledge balances are reviewed and evaluated as to their collectability, and a provision for doubtful accounts is estimated based on the amounts Panthera expects to collect on the receivable balance.
 Receivables are charged against the allowance for doubtful accounts when management has determined that further collection efforts are not warranted.